MattesGroeger/MGBenchmark/Readme.md

 ## Customizing the logs

-There is 3 different ways to customize the benchmark results:
+There are 3 different ways to customize the benchmark results:
 * Directly use the results
 * Customize the console output
 * Implement your own output target